So what is core knowledge? This explanation is from the Core Knowledge Foundation Web Site:

 (Core Knowledge Foundation, 2014)

-Of course that presumes that an education system is about learning “stuff”, as opposed to learning about, how to learn “stuff”.
-Although Core Knowledge looks like it may well contribute to skills I question whether it actually do so.
+Of course, that presumes that an education system is about learning “stuff”, as opposed to learning about how to learn “stuff”.
+Although Core Knowledge looks like it may well contribute to skills (application and enactment of knowledge) I question whether it actually do so.
 Do not get me wrong, I think there are some powerful ideas here but it seems to me that its proponents argue its cause based on three false premises outlined below:

-This seems to stem from the belief that knowledge has some intrinsic value as a “thing in itself”, described wrongly in my view as cultural capital.
+This seems to stem from the belief that knowledge has some intrinsic value as a “thing in itself” distinct from its social purpose, described wrongly in my view as cultural capital.
 In other words, the middle classes have some body of knowledge that is intrinsically valuable, whether it is Dickens, Shakespeare, or whoever.

 Cultural capital is essentially the value placed on certain types of knowledge or representations of knowledge by society.
 This does not mean that knowledge as a “thing in itself” is valuable (though it sometimes is), quite the opposite; a degree confers the holder of the degree with cultural capital it does not necessarily mean that the knowledge the degree holder has acquired earning the degree is worth knowing.
 Attempting to identify core knowledge is in my view simply not possible in a rapidly globalising world.